Wake for 10-year-old girl killed in NJ school bus crash

 "It is so difficult to put into words the sorrow that is felt over the tragic loss of our beautiful student Miranda Vargas and our beloved teacher Mrs. Williamson," the East Brook Middle School PTA said on its Facebook page.
 "As we mourn the tragic loss of these beautiful angels, we continuously pray for the students and teachers who remain in the hospital and those who are dealing with their injuries and scars both physically and emotionally."

 A funeral Mass for Williamson, whose obituary notes that she "taught in the same grade and same classroom in East Brook Middle School for 20 years," is scheduled at 10 a.m.
-Thursday at Our Lady of the Visitation R.C.
-Church in Paramus.
+Thursday in Paramus.

 Parent Mark Deegan called Williamson "a great teacher and a great human being," saying in a message that his son Shane was in her class last year and his daughter Nicole had "great memories" from her class seven years ago.
 She called Williamson "a very optimistic, sweet and loving person" who would bring things she bought in yard sales for students and was "always friendly and supportive."